Collection: Type 2, Copper-Nickel (1860-1864)

 1860–1864 Copper-Nickel Indian Head Cents – Civil War Era “White Cents”

 The Copper-Nickel Indian Head Cents struck from 1860 through 1864 represent a historically rich and visually distinct early chapter in the beloved Indian Cent series.
-These issues share James B. Longacre’s iconic obverse designintroduced in 1859, featuring Lady Liberty ...
+These issues share James B. Longacre’s ...
 Read More

 1860–1864 Copper-Nickel Indian Head Cents – Civil War Era “White Cents”